Polarimeter: Laurent's half-shade polarimeter

 Consider that the vibration of polarization is along OP.
 On passing through the glass half the vibrations remain along OP.
 But on passing through the quartz half these vibrations will split into 0- and £-components.
 The £-components are parallel to the optic axis while O- component is perpendicular to optic axis.
 The O-component travels faster in quartz and hence an emergence 0-component will be along OD instead of along OC.
 Thus components OA and OD will combine to form a resultant vibration along OQ which makes the same angle with optic axis as OP.
 Now if the Principal plane of the analyzing Nicol is parallel to OP then the light will pass through the glass half unobstructed.
 Hence the glass half will be brighter than the quartz half or we can say that the glass half will be bright and the quartz half will be dark.
 Similarly if the principal plane of the analyzing Nicol is parallel to OQ then the quartz half will be bright and the glass half will be dark.

 When the principal plane of the analyzer is along AOB then both halves will be equally bright.
 On the other hand, if the principal plane of the analyzer is along DOC then both the halves will be equally dark.

 Thus it is clear that if the analyzing Nicol is slightly disturbed from DOC then one half becomes brighter than the other.
 Hence by using the half shade device, one can measure the angle of rotation more accurately.

 Determination of specific rotation: In order to determine a specific rotation of an optically active substance (say, sugar), the polarimeter tube is first filled with pure water and the analyzer is adjusted for equal darkness (both the halves should be equally dark) point.
 The position of the analyzer is noted with the help of the scale.
 Now the polarimeter tube is filled with a sugar solution of known concentration and again the analyzer is adjusted in such a way that again the equally dark point is achieved.
 The position of the analyzer is again noted.
 The difference of the two readings will give the angle of rotation θ.
 Hence, a specific rotation S is determined as S = θ/LC, where L is the optical path length and C is concentration of the substance.

 Biquartz polarimeter

-In biquartz polarimeters, a biquartz plate is used.
-Biquartz plate consists of two semi circular plates of quartz each of thickness 3.75mm.
+A biquartz polarimeter uses a biquartz plate, consisting of two semicircular plates of quartz, each of thickness 3.75mm.
 One half consists of right-handed optically active quartz, while the other is left-handed optically active quartz.